SirJYZ/background-carousel/src/components/BackgroundCarousel/README.md

-# background-carousel
+# vue2-background-carousel

 ## Purpose

-#### background-carousel is a simple vue mobile carousel plugin.
+#### vue2-background-carousel is a simple vue2 mobile carousel plugin.
 By setting the aspect ratio of the carousel image, the carousel image component can occupy a place in advance before the image rendering is completed.The picture will be presented as div-background.

 ## Preview URL

 ```html
 https://sirjyz.github.io/background-carousel/dist/index.html
 ```

 ## Quick start

 ```
 npm install
 ```

 ```
 npm run serve
 ```

 ## Usage

 #### Import components on pages that require carousel image component

 ##### app.vue:

 ```html
 <template>
   <div id="app">